sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

    which *might* make your memory-bound workload faster.
    - <p>Figuring out an "optimally performing" layout of a structure seems to be an active area of research.
 You can search for the keywords <a href="https://scholar.google.com/scholar?hl=en&as_sdt=0%2C50&q=%22structure+splitting%22+AND+%22llvm%22&btnG=">structure splitting</a> and <a href="https://scholar.google.com/scholar?start=0&q=%22field+reordering%22&hl=en&as_sdt=0,50">field reordering</a> if you're curious.
-The literature seems to suggest that it's often smarter to find structure layouts accounting for access patterns rather than purely minimizing size.</p>
+The literature seems to suggest that it's often smarter to find structure layouts accounting for access patterns rather than purely minimizing size, although that does require having knowledge about what the access pattern of a program looks like.</p>
 3. **I will assume that we care about alignment.** If not, we can trivially solve the problem by adding ` __attribute__((__packed__)) ` to the structure.
 There has been [some discussion](https://lemire.me/blog/2012/05/31/data-alignment-for-speed-myth-or-reality/) questioning how important alignment is on modern processors, but to my understanding there are still platforms